Emotions

 Endocrine System

-the collection of glands of an organism that secrete hormones directly
+the collection of glands of an organism that secrete

 into the circulatory system to be carried towards distant target organs.